If you’re thinking about adding an island unit to your new or existing kitchen, check out this guide for kitchen island inspiration.

 In this article we cover:

-- What a kitchen island is and what they’re good for
+- What a kitchen island is and its uses

-- Design tips and practical information to get it right
+- Design tips and practical advice to get it right

-- Top 10 kitchen island inspiration tips and advice with images
+- Top 10 kitchen island inspiration ideas with images

-Self-builders often have islands at the top of their kitchen wish list.
-As the name indicates, an island is a standalone countertop unit.
-And these beauties not only look appealing but can be used for entertaining, dining, food preparation, extra storage, or a combination of these.
-They create a wow factor and a sociable environment in what is otherwise a functional space.
+Self-builders often place islands at the top of their kitchen wish list.
+As the name suggests, a kitchen island is a standalone countertop unit.
+These functional beauties not only look great but can be used for entertaining, dining, food preparation, extra storage or a combination of all three.
+They create the ‘wow’ factor and a sociable atmosphere in what would otherwise be a purely functional space.

-From a practical point of view, most kitchen islands require electricity, for sockets (at the side, under counter or popup), smart technology, cooking or lighting.
-Many will need some form of plumbing, for a sink or dishwasher.
-Wires and ducting will have to run in the floor at first fix (early construction stage, before pouring the screed).
+From a practical standpoint, most kitchen islands require electricity for sockets (at the side, under the counter, or as pop-ups), smart technology, cooking, or lighting.
+Plumbing for a sink or dishwasher is also common.
+Wires and ducting will need to be laid in the floor during the first fix (before the screed is poured).

-You will without a doubt take advantage of the additional counter space that a kitchen island provides.
-You can even incorporate a built in chopping board if your main objective is to use it for food prep.
+Without a doubt, you’ll take full advantage of the additional counter space that a kitchen island offers.
+You can even incorporate a built-in chopping board if your primary goal is to use the island for food prep.

 Ample seating

-Whether you are entertaining friends or simply feeding your family, a kitchen island provides a more informal dining experience, letting you be part of the action.
+Whether you’re entertaining friends or feeding your family, a kitchen island provides informal dining, allowing you to be part of the action.

 Extra storage

-Incorporate creative storage solutions into your island for crockery, utensils, and other bits and bobs.
-Customise your island with accessible cupboards, invisible drawers, or built in shelves.
+Creative storage solutions can be incorporated into your island for crockery, utensils and other items.
+Customise your island with accessible cupboards, hidden drawers or built-in shelves.

 Add in a hob or a sink

-Adding a hob to your island will create the ideal cooking zone for entertaining as you won’t be turning your back to your guests when frying or otherwise sautéing.
-A sink equally provides a space for you to interact better with your family or friends.
-Sinks tend to be more common than hobs for islands because with cooking comes the mess, and the need for an extractor fan.
+A hob on the island creates the perfect cooking zone, for entertaining as you won’t be turning your back to your guests when frying or otherwise sautéing.
+A sink is just as useful, offering space for you to chat with family or friends while doing the washing up.
+Sinks are more common than hobs on islands since cooking can create a mess, and an extractor fan is often necessary.

 Extractor fans

-To eliminate moisture, smoke and odours, you’ll need to invest in a good extractor fan.
-If you have the hob in the island, the high end option is the downdraft extractor.
-Ceiling hood extractors jutting down from the ceiling are also possible, as are pop up ones from the island.
-The correct pipework will need to be installed early on in the build – make sure your electrician knows what type of fan you want.
+To get rid of moisture, smoke and odours, invest in a good extractor fan.
+If you’ve placed the hob on the island, a downdraft extractor is a high-end option.
+Ceiling hood extractors or pop-up models from the island are also available.
+The correct pipework needs to be installed early in the build, so ensure your electrician is aware of your fan choice.

 Additional appliances

-When it comes to appliances, there is no limit to what you can add to your kitchen island.
-You can integrate a dishwasher, a fridge, an oven, or a microwave.
-The trick is you need to know where they will go so you can plumb for them at the early stages of the build.
+The possibilities are endless when adding appliances to your kitchen island.
+You can integrate a dishwasher, fridge, oven or microwave.
+The key is to plan for their placement early, so you can plumb for them during the build.

 Give it a pop of colour

-Use your island as a focal point by adding some colour and making it stand out.
-You can choose a colour that complements your kitchen, makes a statement, or is simply eye catching to help make your space come alive.
+Use your island as a focal point by adding colour.
+Choose a shade that complements your kitchen, makes a statement or simply draws attention to make your space come alive.

 Light it up